Looking Across the Finish Line

 5. What is our role as believers in actively participating in the story of salvation history that has its "bookends" in the promises made to Abraham and the image of the "great multitude" in Revelation 7:9?

 Revelation 7:9 describes a vision seen by John the Apostle during his exile on the island of Patmos.
 In this vision, John saw a vast multitude of people from every nation, tribe, people, and language standing before the throne of God and the Lamb, wearing white robes and holding palm branches.
-This vision is important in Christian theology for several reasons:
+This vision is important to Christ-followers for several reasons:

 In short, the scene described in Revelation 7:9 is rich in theological significance.
 It speaks to the themes of inclusivity, redemption, victory, hope, and worship.
 It has served to inspire and encourage believers throughout history by reminding them of the ultimate triumph of God's kingdom and the eternal fellowship of the redeemed.